mdolab/MACH-Aero/machAeroTutorials/aero_adflow_polar.rst

 This is where the major differences between a single point run and the drag polar become evident.
 We start by creating an array of the angle of attack values that we wish to simulate.
-In this case we use the numpy.linspace function to create a uniformly space array with six whole number entries from 0 - 5.
+In this case we use the ``numpy.linspace`` function to create a uniformly-spaced array with six whole number entries from 0 - 5.
 We also create the empty lists for storing the lift and drag coefficients.
 The lift and drag data will be appended to these lists as the flow solutions are completed.